prmr/SoftwareDesign/modules/Module-07.md

 * If it is important that in a design the algorithm embodied by the template method be fixed, it could be a good idea to declare the template method `final`, so it cannot be overridden (and thus changed) in subclasses;
 * It's important that the abstract step method has a different name from the template method for this design to work.
 Otherwise, the template method would recursively call itself, leading to a stack overflow;
 * The most likely access modifier for the abstract step method is `protected`, because in general there will likely not be any reason for client code to call individual steps that are intended to be internal parts of a complete algorithm.
 Client code would normally be calling the template method.
-* The "step" that needs to be customize by subclasses does not necessarily need to be abstract.
+* The "step" that needs to be customized by subclasses does not necessarily need to be abstract.
 It some cases, it will make sense to have a reasonable default behavior that could be implemented in the superclass.
 In this case it might not be necessary to make the super-class abstract.

 When first learning to use inheritance, the calling protocol between code in the super- and subclasses can be a bit confusing because, although it is scattered over multiple classes, the method calls are actually on the *same target object*.
-The following sequence diagram illustrates a call to draw on a hypothetical `Rectangle`.
+The following sequence diagram illustrates a call to `draw` on a hypothetical `Rectangle`.
 As can be seen, although it is implemented in subclasses, the call to the abstract step method is a self-call.

 ![](figures/m07-template.png)